 Marcel Moura, Department of Physics, University of Oslo,

-A short description of my project: I work mostly on capillary flows in synthetic porous networks in 2D.
+I work mostly on capillary flows in synthetic porous networks in 2D.
 We are interested in transient and steady state properties of slow two-phase flows in which a porous network saturated with a liquid is slowly invaded by another liquid or gaseous phase.
 We analyze the invasion dynamics using both images of the flow and pressure measurements.
 Image analysis routines are applied to obtain spatial and temporal information about the dynamics, from the pore-scale to the lab scale.
 Additional info can be found here.

 Supervisors: Knut Jørgen Måløy/Eirik Grude Flekkøy/Renaud Toussaint